Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach

 \end{itemize}

-Here, we see that the row-specific and the column-specific co-movements display a particular structure in the full left null space, as visualized by the blue and red coloring: GDP co-moves with the industrial production (row-specific in blue) and the USA co-moves with France (column-specific in red).
+Here, the row-specific and the column-specific co-movements display a particular structure in the full left null space, as visualized by the blue and red coloring: GDP co-moves with the manufacturing production (row-specific in blue) and the USA co-moves with France (column-specific in red).
 The joint co-movements form the overlap between the row-specific and the column-specific structures, as can be seen from the first column of the null space matrix that highlights (in purple) the interaction of the two null spaces.

-This implies that the USA GDP co-moves not only with the USA industrial production, but also with the French GDP and the French industrial production.
+This implies that the USA GDP co-moves not only with the USA manufacturing production, but also with the French GDP and the French manufacturing production.